borkdude/jet/doc/query.md

 3
 ```

-To avoid ambiguity when applying a function on list elements, use `map`
+To avoid ambiguity when applying a function to list elements, use `map`
 explicity.

 ``` clojure